 The management will remain with the business and support its future growth under the new ownership.
 The ambition for the business is to concentrate on increasing its geographical and market expansion and to release new, innovative products, with a plan to in time enrich the product portfolio with a cutting edge, laser product line.

 Rockworth acted as Lead Advisor to the shareholders of CadCam Technology, working closely with John Bell, David Bilton and the rest of the senior management team.
 We also worked alongside corporate partner, Gavin White, of Fraser Brown solicitors.

 “Who do you turn to when you want to market a business without putting up a for sale board on the outside?
-This was the dilemma we faced as a small team of 4 with a niche type of business during the early part of 2017.
+This was the dilemma we faced as a team of 4 Directors with a niche type of business during the early part of 2017.
 At this time our MD, John Bell, attended a Seminar at the National Brewery Centre in Burton where he met Lawrence Price of Rockworth and felt there was a more understanding approach to the process we were trying to undertake.
 We had already had conversations with some of the ‘larger players’ but felt we were just another number in the system as opposed to real people.

-During the whole process William, Lawrence and Zuzana were always available to answer questions, no matter how banal, and held our hand through the whole procedure, even going to Milan for one of the meetings with potential acquirer.
-I can honestly say that without the Rockworth calm hand on the tiller I am not sure we would have got through it in such and easy manner.”
+During the whole process William, Lawrence and Zuzana were always available to answer questions, no matter how banal, and held our hand through the whole procedure, even going to Milan for one of the meetings with a potential acquirer.
+I can honestly say that without the Rockworth calm hand on the tiller I am not sure we would have got through it in such a successful and easy manner.”